kagiko/vaultwarden-wiki/Running-with-systemd-docker.md

 To have the service start with the system, use `sudo systemctl enable bitwarden`.

 Verify that the container has started using `systemctl status bitwarden`.

+If you are getting the `json: cannot unmarshal object into Go value of type string` error when starting the service, you should compile the systemd-docker binary yourself using a recent version of Go, see [this issue](https://github.com/ibuildthecloud/systemd-docker/issues/50).